 Countries

 My first icon drafts.
 As you can see most of them are geometric in order to represent the city's reputation in the design field.
-Likewise, there are a lot of tech companies in Silicon Valley, so I pulled some elements from these companies' logos and used them in my icons such as minimalism, rounded corner shapes, and abstract.
-At the end, mixing different styles helped me to achieve the final designs.
+Likewise, there are a lot of tech companies in Silicon Valley, so I pulled some elements from these companies' logos and used them in my icons such as minimalism, rounded corner shapes, and abstractionism.
+In the end, mixing different styles helped me to achieve the final designs.

 I went with a geometric style to represent San Francisco's artsy part since it has a lot of design agencies and also it's a very well-known city in the art & design industry.
 In terms of colors, I decided to go with using a particular shade of red called "Golden Gate Bridge" to again represent the city itself.
 Lastly, I used "Chinese Rocks" as the main typeface for logos in order to match the style.
 In fact, this typeface is commonly used among zoos, for example, Atlanta Zoo uses it.